Recent Criminal Defense Cases

 - Orthodox Rabbi convicted of conspiracy to kidnap, faced max life in prison gets 10 years after impassioned sentencing argument by Criminal Defense Attorney Robert G. Stahl; FBI sting involved alleged scheme to force Orthodox Jewish men to grant wives religious divorces

-- Represented lead defendent in "Animal Enterprise Protection Act" Case, charged with terrorism and Internet stalking, in post-trial and in appeal before the U.S. Court of Appeals for the Third Circuit
+- Represented lead defendant in "Animal Enterprise Protection Act" Case, charged with terrorism and Internet stalking, in post-trial and in appeal before the U.S. Court of Appeals for the Third Circuit

 - Successfully negotiated a non-criminal disposition for pain management physician whose office was raided and all files seized by County Prosecutor's Office and State Medical Board for over prescribing opioids.